Mirza Abbas

 Mirza Abbas Uddin Ahmed (মির্জা আব্বাস উদ্দিন আহমেদ; born 7 February 1951) is a politician of the Bangladesh Nationalist Party and a member of the national standing committee of the party.
-He was the Mayor of Dhaka City Corporation from 1990 to 1994.
-He was the Member of Parliament (MP) for Dhaka-6 from 2001 to 2006 and Minister of Housing and Public Works in Khaleda's cabinet.
+He is an adviser to the prime minister of Bangladesh, Tarique Rahman with the rank of minister.
+He was the 5th mayor of Dhaka from 1990 to 1994.
+He was the member of parliament (MP) for Dhaka-6 from 2001 to 2006 and Minister of Housing and Public Works in Khaleda's cabinet.
+He is currently the MP for Dhaka-8, after defeating Nasiruddin Patwary in the 2026 Bangladeshi general election.

 Early life and career

-Abbas was born on 7 February 1951 in Shahjahanpur, Dhaka to high school Master Abdur Razzak and Kamla Khatun.
-He had his schooling in the local educational institutions in Kishoreganj.
-Later, he got admitted to the Government Shaheed Suhrawardy College in 1966 and earned his Bachelor of Commerce degree in 1972 in which he passed with 2nd division.
+Mirza Abbas Uddin Ahmed was born on 7 February 1951 to a Bengali family of Muslim Mirzas in Kishoreganj, then part of the Mymensingh district of East Bengal, Pakistan.
+He was a son of Mirza Abdur Razzaq and Kamala Khatun.
+After completing his initial schooling within Kishoreganj, he enrolled at the Nazimuddin Bhuiyan Degree College in Madanpur, Bandar in 1966, graduating with a Bachelor of Commerce degree in 1972.

 Political career

-Abbas is among those leaders who started their political career with the emergence of Bangladesh Nationalist Party and worked with President Ziaur Rahman.

 Abbas was appointed as the mayor of Dhaka City Corporation in 1991.
 He served at that position until December 1993.
 Later, in the election of 2001, Mirza Abbas was elected as a member of parliament from capital Dhaka.
 He was appointed as the Minister of Housing and Public Works.
 Mirza Abbas, as a minister, time and again focused on the strict enforcement of Wetland Protection Act to ensure environmental balance and flooding.
 The Ministry of Housing and Public Works under his able leadership amended the Building Construction Rules that was finally enacted in December 2006.

 Under his auspices, the Ministry also formulated Private Housing Land Development Rules, a guideline to streamline real estate developers particularly involved in filling up thousands of acres of wetland and flood flow zones.
 In The 5th National Council of Bangladesh Nationalist Party of 2009, he was selected as a national standing committee member of the party for his contribution towards the party.
 He was later given the responsibility of the convener of party's Dhaka city unit in 2014.
 In 2015, he collected his nomination form to contest as a mayoral candidate from Dhaka South City Corporation.

+In 2026, he returned to parliament as MP, after successfully beating NCP politician Nasiruddin Patwary in Dhaka-8.